Music at Westlake Girls

 9 Music Academy

-9 Music Academy is a 3-term specialist music course catering for experience musicians currently learning a musical instrument (including voice).
-Students develop ensemble awareness by performing in either an orchestra or vocal ensemble.
-Academy offers an extension level of practical music-making (theory and composition) and musicianship (keyboard, guitar and aural skills).
-There are performance opportunities at school events, community concerts and local music festivals.
+9 Music Academy is a full year specialist music course catering for experienced musicians who are currently learning a musical instrument (including voice).
+Students develop ensemble awareness by performing in either an orchestra, vocal ensembles, small chamber groups, or pop rock bands.
+Academy offers an extension level of practical music-making (theory and composition) and musicianship (guitar and aural skills).
+There are performance opportunities at school events, community concerts, and local music festivals.
 9 Music Academy replaces 9 Core Music and the second arts subject.
-In term 4, all Music Academy students take Art as their final option.
-Applications for Music Academy are through the online enrolment process (above).

-2022 has been an outstanding year for our music ensembles:
+2022 was an outstanding year for our music ensembles:

 In June 2022, our Westlake choirs – Cantare, Choralation, Cigno Voce and Nota Bella – all competed at the NZCF Auckland Regionals of The Big Sing.
 The Auckland region has the largest number of choirs over the country, with 56 entries of Mixed, Female and Male voice choirs performing for adjudicator Dr Andrew Withington.
 The Westlake choirs shone during their recitals and were awarded numerous awards on the final Gala concert evening: